calphool/TRS80MXS/README.md

 Build Notes
 ===========

+September 21, 2020

+I've been fooling around with a few more designs recently.
+Someone asked me if I had considered building a stand alone joystick board.
+I had never considered it, but I went ahead and put two together.
+One supports two joystick ports, and allows you to select the port numbers with dip switches.
+The other is bare bones.
+It only supports one joystick, but it can be built for somewhere between $15 and $30.

+I also stumbled on a weird bug in the Teensy code for the floppy emulator.
+When you swapped the disk image, every once in a while the
+TRS-80 would either lock up or show random garbage on the screen.
+It looks like it's some kind of weird timing bug, most likely because the SD drive emulation is a little slow, and the code was leaving the WAIT signal low while the entire mount command was active.
+So I tweaked a couple of things to fix that.

+Also, just a quick note.
+Jan Beta did a [Septandy video](https://www.youtube.com/watch?v=hyTF-FG4Bv8) where he's working on a Model 1.
+He didn't have a power supply for it, so he built one.
+As I was watching the video, he briefly pulls out the schematic of the power supply, and
+I was like "Hey, that's *MY* power supply design!"
+Unfortunately, he ends up losing a bunch of time in his debugging exercise because he didn't have one of the center tap lines connected correctly.
+Incidentally, the way he constructed his power supply looks a lot more professional than mine.
+I just threw mine in an electrical gang box, but his looks like it has a nice case and everything.

 June 28, 2020

 I updated the graphics/sound board again.
 This time I made it so that the joystick ports are compatible with the "Alphastick" joystick